riclun80/Grove_Gesture_PAJ7660_ESPhome/README.md

 ---
-Original Arduino software is written by [Jack Wu](https://github.com/Seeed-Studio/Grove_Gesture) for Seeed Studio, this software is modified by me to be used in ESPHome<br>
-and is licensed under [The MIT License](http://opensource.org/licenses/mit-license.php).
+Original Arduino software is written by [Jack Wu](https://github.com/Seeed-Studio/Grove_Gesture) for Seeed Studio, this software is modified by me to be used in ESPHome and is licensed under [The MIT License](http://opensource.org/licenses/mit-license.php).
 Check LICENSE for more information.<br>

 Contributing to this software is warmly welcomed.
-You can do this basically by<br>
-[forking](https://help.github.com/articles/fork-a-repo), committing modifications and then [pulling requests](https://help.github.com/articles/using-pull-requests) (follow the links above<br>
-for operating guide).
+You can do this basically by [forking](https://help.github.com/articles/fork-a-repo), committing modifications and then [pulling requests](https://help.github.com/articles/using-pull-requests) (follow the links above for operating guide).
 Adding change log and your contact into file header is encouraged.<br>
 Thanks for your contribution.